Tanvii13/InSem1Project/README.md

 - [License](#license)

 ## Introduction
-The Snake game is a classic arcade game where a player controls a snake that grows in length as it consumes food.
-The objective is to navigate the snake across a grid while avoiding collisions with the walls and itself.
-The game starts with a small snake, and as the player progresses, the difficulty increases as the snake grows longer, making movement more challenging.
+The Snake Game is a classic arcade game where the player controls a snake that grows in size as it consumes food.
+The game ends if the snake collides with itself or the boundaries of the play area.
+The game starts with a snake with 3 cells in length, and as the player progresses, the difficulty increases as the snake grows longer, making movement more challenging.

 ## Game Components
 The game consists of several key components that contribute to its functionality and gameplay experience.